From Jesse J to Einstein – ROI in professional service firm marketing and business developmentPosted on: October 24, 2013

 Using the money – KPI

 Once an objective is established, we can break down the goals and identify the relevant Key Performance Indicators (KPI).
 Project management techniques are helpful here.
+There’s a blog on the stepping stone technique.

 In contrast, we considered the typical marketing/BD reports and analyses which tended to present what was easily captured – where digital analytics and marketing communications micro measures often dominated.
-So there is a tendency to report on what is available, rather than what either the Board, the partners or the marketing team actually need to make sound business decisions.
+So there is a tendency to report on what is available, rather than what the Board, the partners or the marketing/BD team actually need to make sound business decisions.

 We considered some standard marketing models (counting, efficiency, business outcome, likelihood of outcome) and the sales pipeline approach (targets, prospects, leads, opportunities, closed deals) before turning our attention turned to other models such as: